dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Using the Splice ML Manager

-This topic shows you how to use the Splice Machine *ML Manager*, a machine learning framework that combines the power of Splice Machine with the power of Apache Zeppelin notebooks, Apache MLflow, and Amazon Sagemaker to create a full-cycle platform for developing and maintaining your smart applications.
+This topic shows you how to use the Splice Machine *ML Manager*, a machine learning framework that combines the power of Splice Machine with the power of Jupyter notebooks, Apache MLflow, and Amazon Sagemaker to create a full-cycle platform for developing and maintaining your smart applications.

 {% include splice_snippets/dbaasonlytopic.md %}